pp81381/hacs-rotel/README.md

     VIDEO 4: FIRE TV
     VIDEO 5: BLU RAY
 ```

+The `unique_id` parameter is required by HA

+A `name` parameter is optional.
+The "slugified" name will be used as the basis for the names of all of the states associated with the entity.
+The default is "Rotel RSP-1570" which will result in states prefixed with `media_player.rotel_rsp_1570`.

 Obviously the `device` parameter needs to match your own environment.
 Some examples might be: